perfectblue/defcon-2018/racewars.md

 **cts**: Now, a 0x0 allocation might not seem so bad, but this allocator breaks if you pass it a 0x0 allocation!
 Why?
 You have to reverse the allocator.
 For new allocations:
  - Big blocks (0x1000+) are allocated using `malloc` and prepended to a largeblocks linked list.
 The linked list elements are tags pointing to the blocks so they can be deallocated later, and these tags are allocated on the smallblocks heap.
- - Small blocks heap are allocated sequentially into bins of size 8196.
+ - Small blocks heap are allocated **sequentially** with no metadata into bins of size 8196.
 Once a bin runs out of space, a new bin is allocated using `posix_memalign`.

 Suffice it to say, a 0x0 allocation means that the next allocation would lead to the same pointer!
 Which is exactly what happens when we allocate a transmission.
 We have found our vulnerability - double pointers.